Tillandsia: Ecology

 Species of Tillandsia photosynthesize through a process called CAM cycle, where they close their stomata during the day to prevent water loss and open them at night to fix carbon dioxide and release oxygen.
 This allows them to preserve water, necessary because they are epiphytes.
 They do not have a functional root system and instead absorb water in small amounts through their leaves via small structures called trichomes.
 Species of Tillandsia also absorb their nutrients from debris and dust in the air.

 Any root system found on Tillandsia has grown to act as a fragile stabilizing scaffold to grip the surface they grow on.
 As soon as they have been soaked with water, the green assimilation tissue below the suction scales becomes visible again, the plant is therefore "greened".
 Now the plant can absorb more light.
 When the sun dries the plants, they turn white.
 Thanks to this special survival trick, plants without roots can absorb fog droplets as well as rainwater and thus cover their water needs.

-More than one-third of a tropical forest's vascular plants are Tillandsia.
+More than one-third of a tropical forest's vascular plants are epiphytes which species of Tillandsia are part of.
 Their contribution to the environment's carrying capacity allows for terrestrial fauna like earthworms to thrive in the treetops.

 Temperature is not critical, the range being from 10 to 32 C. Frost hardiness depends on the species.
 T. usneoides, for example, can tolerate night-time frosts down to about -10 C. For most species, the ideal growth temperature is between 20 and 25 C, with a minimum of 10 C and a maximum of 30 C. Few are resistant to -10 C, but some, usually from higher elevation areas, are hardy enough to withstand light and brief freezes and live outdoors year round in areas with mild winters.